WPP (NASDAQ:WPP) Stock Rating Upgraded by StockNews.com

-StockNews.com upgraded shares of WPP (NASDAQ:WPP – Get Rating) from a hold rating to a buy rating in a report published on Wednesday.
+StockNews.com upgraded shares of WPP (NASDAQ:WPP – Get Rating) from a hold rating to a buy rating in a research note published on Wednesday.

 About WPP (Get Rating)